Skip to main content

 Once you’ve collected some feedback, you’re ready to analyze it.
 Here’s a section dedicated to analyzing your data.

-Creating an evaluate ux survey (Mobile app surveys)
+Creating an evaluate UX survey (Mobile app surveys)

 Step 1.
 Choose how you would like to create your survey